Counterfactual Effect Decomposition in Multi-Agent Sequential Decision Making: Discussion

 In this paper, we introduce a causal explanation framework tailored to multi-agent MDPs.
 Specifically, we decompose the total counterfactual effect of an agent's action by attributing it to the~agents' behavior or environment dynamics.
 Our experimental results demonstrate that our decomposition provides valuable insights into the distinct roles that agents and environment play in influencing the effect.
 To the best of our knowledge, this is the first work that looks into the problem of counterfactual effect decomposition in the context of multi-agent sequential decision making.
 While our findings are promising, there are several directions for future exploration, which we outline below.

-\textbf{Computational complexity.} The computational complexity of our decomposition approach depends on the total number of agents and the length of the MMDP's time horizon.
+\textbf{Computational complexity.} The computational complexity of our decomposition approach mainly depends on the total number of agents and the length of the MMDP's time horizon.
 In our experiments, we use a relatively small number of agents and a horizon of a few dozen time-steps.
 We believe that many interesting multi-agent settings belong to this regime, e.g., human-AI collaboration.
 Nevertheless, there are settings in which computational complexity considerations can be important, and we see this as an interesting future research direction to explore.
 In Appendix \ref{app.comp}, we analyze the computational complexity of the ASE-SV and r-SSE-ICC methods, and discuss potential mitigation strategies for when the number of agents or the time horizon are prohibitively large.
+We also discuss how agents’ capabilities can affect the computational complexity of our approach.

 \textbf{Causal assumptions.} Making causal assumptions in order to enable counterfactual identifiability is quite common in the literature.
 There is a plethora of works at the intersection of decision making and counterfactual reasoning that assumes exogeneity alongside causal properties, such as weak \citep{triantafyllou2023agent} or strong \citep{tsirtsis2024finding} noise monotonicity, counterfactual stability \citep{oberst2019counterfactual}, or access to the ground-truth causal model \citep{richens2022counterfactual}.
 However, these assumptions are often violated in practice.
 Extending the applicability of our proposed approach to non-identifiable domains would therefore be of significant practical value.
 For instance, our effect decomposition approach could utilize bounds on counterfactual probabilities instead of relying on point estimates, albeit on the expense of \textit{efficiency}.
 Such bounds can be obtained from observational data through \textit{partial identification} methods \citep{manski1990nonparametric, zhang2022partial}.